nellirism/cerebreo-code/README.md

 ## I. First Commit

 ## I.1 Refactor Head Element on HTML
-- Replace title with the name of the company.
+- Replaced title with the name of the company.

 ## I.2 Refactor Header
 ### I.2.a Header on HTML